 Evidence could include, a copy of a payslip or a letter from the organisation where the individual is a volunteer.

-Change in activity
+Change in participation

 FA(Admin)Act section 67FB Notice of change of circumstances: individuals, section 105C Review of entitlement to be paid CCS or ACCS-taking account of changes of circumstances etc.

-Policy reference: FA Guide 5.2.1.40 CCS & ACCS - change in activity/income
+Policy reference: FA Guide 5.2.1.40 CCS & ACCS - change in participation/income

 Last reviewed: